ipikuka/remark-flexible-containers/README.md

 ### ::: [type] [title]

 Say we have the following file, `example.md`, which consists a flexible container.
-The **container type** is "warning", specified _after the triple colon_ `:::` and the **container title** is "title". **The container should be closed with line which consists only triple colon `:::` at the end.**. _There must be empty lines before and after the lines with `:::`, in order to parse the markdown properly._
+The **container type** is "warning", specified _after the triple colon_ `:::`; and the **container title** is "title". **The container should be closed with the line which consists only triple colon `:::` at the end.**

+_There must be empty lines before and after the lines with the triple colon `:::`, in order to parse the markdown properly._

 ```markdown
 ::: warning title